 The crimes that are considered serious are murder, theft, underage endangerment, human trafficking, stealing, crimes related to drugs, blackmailing and car theft.

 185,000 crimes may seem a lot in a year, but compared to Germany, this number is above 5 million, in the Netherlands 1,6 million and in France 3,8 million.

 Which district is the safest in Budapest?

 According to the latest statistics, it can be said that the outskirts or the bordering districts are the safest in Budapest.
 Among these, 16 and 17 are the safest, followed by district 4.

 Number of crimes among 1000 people in 2018

 * Just for comparison.
 This number in Berlin (Germany) is 67,64!

-The most crimes happen downtown, in district 5-6-7-8, where tourists are the most frequent.
+The most crimes happen downtown, in district 5-6-7-8, where tourists frequent most.

 Here we mostly talk about incidents in the party district.
-These would be being too loud, vandalism, theft, fighting, which often happens between pretty drunk tourists.
+These include too loud music, vandalism, theft, and fighting, which often happen between pretty drunk tourists.